 Lundbeckfonden's vision is to create a better life through new knowledge.
 The aim of the foundation’s grants is to make a significant contribution towards increasing the quality and the usability of all research-based knowledge and experience gained in the field of biomedical and health sciences in Denmark.
 At the same time, our grants must help ensure that Denmark always has the best graduates and scientists at all career levels.

-Therefore, the foundation awards postdoc scholarships for free and independent biomedical sciences research of the highest standard.
+Therefore, the foundation awards PhD scholarships for free and independent biomedical and health sciences research of the highest standard at Danish research institutions.

-The term ‘biomedical science’ is used here in its broadest sense, since there are many adjacent fields of research which, traditionally, belong to other classical faculties (particularly natural science and technical science) but, to an increasing extent, help steer the field of biomedicine towards new breakthroughs in knowledge and treatment.
-Consequently, research in technical and natural sciences with subject matter that addresses biomedical issues is treated as biomedical science research.
+The term ‘biomedical and health science’ is used here in its broadest sense, since there are many adjacent fields of research which, traditionally, belong to other classical faculties (particularly natural science and technical science) but, to an increasing extent, help steer the field of biomedicine towards new breakthroughs in knowledge and treatment.
+Consequently, research in technical and natural sciences with subject matter that addresses biomedical and health issues is treated as biomedical and health science research.